Counselling & services

 Frankfurter Verein zur Förderung ausländischer Studierender in Not e.V.

-This association supports international students during their time at the Studienkolleg (preparatory college) and in the initial phase of their studies.
-In exceptional cases this may continue for longer.
+This association supports international students during their time at the Studienkolleg (preparatory college) and in the initial phase of their studies, with examination scholarships, help with their rent and other loans in personal emergencies.

 Contact and further information: